deryb/test-publish/pages/hmm.md

 - Expresses doubt.
-Such as when one'
+Such as when one'd losing hope, feeling less positive than previously.
+-